-"District Act" means Acts 2001, 77th Legislature, R.S.
-Chapter 1307, 2001 Texas General Laws (HB 1784), as codified in Chapt.
-8865, Special District Local Laws Code, and the non-conflicting provisions of Chapter 36, Texas Water Code.
+"District Act" means Acts 2001, 77th Legislature, R.S., Chapter 1307, 2001 Texas General Laws (HB 1784), and the non-conflicting provisions of Chapter 36, Texas Water Code.

 "District boundaries" means the boundaries of the District, which boundaries are coextensive with the outside boundary lines of Milam and Burleson Counties.
 [Amended June 12, 2012]